kirilraykov/distributed-randon-number-generator/README.md

 pre-calculates the cumulative probabilities during initialization and then generates random number based on the distribution provided.

+Project also contains Demo class which has a main method for testing out the Generator.
+It can accept console input of any random numbers and probabilities and perform random number generation based on the distribution.

 ## Usage
 ```
 // Initialize the number generator based on the numbers distribution map (allowed numbers and their probabilities)